taehojo/SWAT/README.md

 ## Introduction

-SWAT (Sliding Window Association Test) is a tool for Whole Genome Sequencing (WGS) analysis using deep learning.
+SWAT (Sliding Window Association Test) is a tool for Whole Genome Sequencing (WGS) analysis using machine learning.
 It's a newly developed Python-based tool that aims to provide a robust and efficient way to analyze high-dimensional genomic data.

 SWAT is designed to identify phenotype-related single nucleotide polymorphisms (SNPs), making it particularly useful for developing accurate disease classification models.
 The tool also includes a sophisticated imputer which is capable of automatically filling in missing data, hence improving the quality of the analysis.